LincolnKoskela/Klondike/README.md

 Each pile supports `toDisplay()` method for player facing views (showing only visible cards)
 - Debug friendly
 Each object has a `toString()` output for testing and debugging the internal state
+- `Timer`
+To count the time it took to beat the game.

 ## Class Architecture
 | **Component** | **Responsibility** |